clustervision/trinityX/doc/ha_design.rst

 - The DRBD master-slave set (#27) is only created when the ``drbd`` use case is selected.
 Due to its architecture, DRBD can only be managed through a master-slave resource.
 That resource includes two instances, the master which will always run on a node, and a slave which will run if another node is available.

 - The dummy resources are there for practical reasons.
 It's not possible to insert a new resource at the very beginning of a group, only at the end or after an existing resource in that group.
-The dummy resources (which do nothing at all) are there so that other resources can be inserted just after them, which is as good as being the first one in the group.
+The dummy resources (which do nothing at all) are there so that other resources can be inserted just after them.
+This is just as good as being the first one in the group.

 - The dummy resource #10 serves as an anchor for resources that require the TrinityX directory tree.
 With the ``dev`` and ``drbd`` use cases, the corresponding shared filesystem resources will be inserted before that one.
 All resources inserted after this anchor will be able to use the directory tree, regardless of the storage use case.